The Two Gentlemen of Verona: Summary

+In Milan, Valentine has fallen in love with the Duke's daughter, Silvia, who clearly prefers this suitor to the wealthy but foppish Thurio who her father intends she should marry.
+As soon as Proteus arrives, he too falls in love with Silvia.
+Determined to win her, and agonising only briefly about betraying both his friend and his lover, Proteus slyly tells the Duke that Valentine plans to elope with Silvia, using a corded ladder to rescue her from the tower room in which she is imprisoned each night.
+The Duke banishes Valentine.
+Wandering in the forest, Valentine runs into a band of outlaws, who elect him their leader.

-Meanwhile, in Verona, Julia decides to join her lover in Milan.
-She convinces Lucetta to dress her in boy's clothes and help her fix her hair so she will not be harmed on the journey.
-Once in Milan, Julia quickly discovers Proteus' love for Silvia, watching him attempt to serenade her.
-She contrives to become his page boy – Sebastian – until she can decide upon a course of action.
-Proteus sends Sebastian to Silvia with a gift of the ring that Julia gave to him before he left Verona, but Julia learns that Silvia scorns Proteus' affections and is disgusted he would forget his love back home, i.e. Julia herself.
-Silvia deeply mourns the loss of Valentine, who Proteus has told her is rumoured dead.
+Back in Verona, Julia decides to join her lover in Milan and convinces her maid Lucetta to dress her in boy's clothes.
+On arrival in Milan, Julia discovers Proteus's love for Silvia and watches him serenade her.
+To learn more, she contrives to become his page boy, calling herself Sebastian.
+Proteus sends Julia/Sebastian to Silvia with a gift of a ring that Julia had given him before he left Verona.
+Silvia scorns Proteus's affections, repelled by his inconstancy to the lover he has left behind.

-Not persuaded of Valentine's death, Silvia determines to flee the city with the help of Sir Eglamour.
-They escape into the forest but when they are confronted by the outlaws, Eglamour flees and Silvia is taken captive.
-The outlaws head to their leader (Valentine), but on the way, they encounter Proteus and Julia (still disguised as Sebastian).
-Proteus rescues Silvia, and then pursues her deeper into the forest.
-Secretly observed by Valentine, Proteus attempts to persuade Silvia that he loves her, but she rejects his advances.
+In despair, Silvia flees into the forest, where she is quickly taken prisoner by the outlaws.
+They head to their new leader, Valentine, on the way encountering Proteus and Julia/Sebastian.
+Proteus rescues Silvia but, secretly observed by Valentine, continues to press his unwanted suit.
+When Proteus tells Silvia that he intends to force himself on her, Valentine intervenes.

-Proteus insinuates that he will rape her ("I'll force thee yield to my desire"), but at this point, Valentine intervenes and denounces Proteus.
-Horrified at what has happened, Proteus vows that the hate Valentine feels for him is nothing compared to the hate he feels for himself.
-Convinced that Proteus' repentance is genuine, Valentine forgives him and seems to offer Silvia to him.
-At this point, overwhelmed, Julia faints, revealing her true identity.
-Upon seeing her, Proteus suddenly remembers his love for her and vows fidelity to her once again.
-The Duke and Thurio are brought as prisoners by the outlaws.
-Seeing Silvia, Thurio claims her as his, but Valentine warns Thurio that if he makes one move toward her, he will kill him.
-Terrified, Thurio renounces Silvia.
-The Duke, disgusted with Thurio's cowardice and impressed by Valentine's actions, approves his and Silvia's love, and consents to their marriage.
-The two couples are happily united, and the Duke pardons the outlaws, telling them they may return to Milan.
+Proteus professes to be horrified by his own behaviour.
+Convinced that Proteus's repentance is genuine, Valentine forgives him and says "All that was mine in Silvia I give thee".
+At this point, overwhelmed, Julia swoons, revealing her true identity.
+Proteus suddenly recalls his love for her and vows fidelity once again.

+The Duke and Thurio are brought in by the outlaws.
+Thurio claims Silvia as his, but Valentine warns that if he makes a move toward her, he will kill him.
+Terrified, Thurio renounces his claim.
+The Duke, disgusted by Thurio's cowardice and impressed by Valentine's actions, approves Valentine's and Silvia's love and consents to their marriage.
+The two couples, Valentine and Silvia, and Proteus and Julia, are happily united.
+The Duke pardons the outlaws and permits their return to Milan.